What is Giving Tuesday?

 Hope for the Day

 Working hard to spread the message that suicide is a preventable mental health crisis, the biggest obstacles Hope for the Day face are the cultural and social stigmas surrounding how we communicate what is going on inside our heads.
 Their outreach focuses on the sincere words, “It’s OK Not To Be OK.”
-Hope for the Day believes that it only takes one break in silence to help and strives to raise awareness for prevention by providing mental health education.
+Hope for the Day believes that it only takes one break in silence to help and strives to raise awareness for prevention by providing education.
+If you want your child to recieve the best education available, then make sure to look at these UK schools.

 Puerto Rico Hurricane Relief